dhansel/Altair8800/IOBus/README.md

   The I/O bus works only for INP/OUT instructions.
 It is not possible to intercept memory read/write operations at this point.

-## I/O Bus Basics

-If the emulator performs an OUT instruction it sets the A0-7 LEDs to the output address, sets the D0-7 LEDs to the output data and then switches the OUT LED on.
-External hardware connceted to the bus will see the low->high transition of the OUT signal, can see whether the proper address is present on A0-7 and if so read the data from the D0-7 signals.

-If the emulator performs an IN instruction it sets the A0-7 LEDs to the input address, switches the D0-7 data lines to input mode and then switches the INP LED on.
-External hardware will see the INP signal and can can place the proper data on the D0-7 data lines for the emulator to read.

-For a more detailed description of the timing and possible handshaking see the "Interfacing external hardware" section in the emulator documentation.

 ## I/O Cards